Generic Name: iron sucrose (injection) (EYE urn SOO krose)

 What happens if I miss a dose?

-Call your doctor if you miss an appointment for your Venofer.
+Call your doctor for instructions if you miss an appointment for your Venofer injection.

-Follow your doctor's instructions about any restrictions on food, beverages, or activity while you are using Venofer.
+Follow your doctor's instructions about any restrictions on food, beverages, or activity while you are using Venofer injection.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.